-(n) Fair Value Measurement
+(o) Fair Value Measurement

-The branch measures financial instruments, such as, financial assets as at fair value through profit or loss at fair value at each balance sheet date.
-Also, fair values of financial instruments measured at amortised cost are disclosed in Note 16A Financial assets and liabilities.
+The branch measures financial instruments, such as, financial assets as at fair value through profit or loss at fair value at each reporting date.
+Also, fair values of financial instruments measured at amortised cost are disclosed in Note 20.